jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 The first set contains data objects ($cal(D)$), files and sockets, which will represent root entities.
 All other entities belong to the second subset of system entities ($cal(S)$).
 The final step is to take all descending entities in the subgraph and create root-children interactions.
-These connections will be labelled with an _interact_ relation type.
+These connections will be labelled with an _interact_ relation type; see @fig-kg, the root entity interaction.

 Finally, we can define the entity context graph (CG), modelling semantic system entity interactions.
 The corresponding @eq-graph-context expresses the configuration.